dasaderi/WhyNotOpenScience/README.md

 ### Why not Open Scence?

 Welcome!
-We are a community of scientists who want to see open science practices incorporated in every researcher's lab workflow.
+We are scientists who want to see open science practices incorporated in every researcher's lab workflow.

 #### What is Open Science?
 Open is the way science should be! ||summary of what open science is.
 Links.